Honours (Higher) Diploma on

 - Related courses

 - Study & Career development

-The Programme comprises of four key ‘courses’; there are three (3) compulsory/mandatory courses of study and one (1) option/elective, as follows:-
+The Programme comprises of four key ‘courses’; there are three (3) compulsory/mandatory courses of study plus one (1) option/elective course to choose, as follows:-

 - Business Management & Administration

 - Advanced Management & Administration Theory & Practice

 - Project Management

 **two or three of the elective courses may be studied if preferred - please ask the College for details.

 Summarised details of each course comprising the Honours Diploma:

 - Defining what a business is and what an entrepreneur is; traits and attributes of successful entrepreneurs; products, goods and services; the aim of profit.